 Over the past two weeks, I’ve switched out my trusty, well-worn Kinesis Freestyle2 keyboard for an ErgoDox EZ mechanical keyboard.
 I must say, I may be switching full-time to this keyboard!
 I am still learning how to use the keyboard and am super swamped right now so unable to dive in and learn how to use the advanced features.
 I’m committed though and will post a full review after I have had enough time to properly test and use the advanced features.

 In the meantime, here are some early thoughts about this keyboard.

-If you simply unbox this keyboard then plug-and-play, it will work.
-But, you will not be using they key features that will eventually improve your ergonomic health and productivity.
+If you simply unbox this keyboard and then plug and play, it will work.
+But, you will not be using the key features that will eventually improve your ergonomic health and productivity.
 ErgoDox EZ created a really simple online guide to get started.
 Some of my key takeaways from this guide and the initial setup:

-I have the Cherry MX Silent Red mechanical keys are wow, they are silent!
-But, they have that classic clicky, tactile, grand piano playing feel.
+I have the Cherry MX Silent Red mechanical keys wow, they are silent!
+But, they have that classic clicky, tactile, grand piano-playing feel.
 If you work in an office with co-workers nearby, these may be the best keys to reduce your clicking around.
 When you order your ErgoDox EZ you can select from 12 different options.
 See the selector screen below.
 They have them organized by linear, tactile, clicky, non-clicky, speed, and silent.
-Note, there is only one silent option.
+Note, that there is only one silent option.